hatueyc-blip/Transportation-Model/README.md

 Mixed public-private ownership with a dominant public stake (70/30) PSO subsidies paid against measurable KPIs
 Given Grenada's scale and Caribbean context, the more practical direct influence is Barbados Transport Board → BTMI hybrid evolution, and especially the Jamaica Urban Transit Company (JUTC) — a government-owned bus company that operates independently of the regulator, with private sector disciplines applied to a publicly-owned fleet.
-Updated with V6 model - assumptions (technical reduced) with embassy feedback regarding the program
+Updated with V6 model - assumptions (reduced) with embassy feedback regarding the program, MoT as addition to Matrix, removal of the term CEO from GTC line items in the matrix.